akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 1. Click on the "..." in the top right corner of the screen
 1. Select `Published products` in the dropdown
 1. Tick the products in the grid
-1. Click on the Bulk Actions button at the bottom of the screen, and select the Unpublish action
+1. Click on the Bulk Actions button at the bottom of the screen, and select the unpublish operation

 ![Bulk Actions on Publish products](../img/Products-PublishedProduct4.png)